ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Why Your App Still Needs a Full Rebuild Just to Fix a Typo (And How to Stop That) - <a href="https://medium.com/@hamza_11731/why-your-app-still-needs-a-full-rebuild-just-to-fix-a-typo-and-how-to-stop-that-be73b014a89e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Track App Installs From Every Link You Share - <a href="https://medium.com/@oliver.cameron0/how-to-track-app-installs-from-every-link-you-share-3465947ca5c5?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamza Hasan`**
+✍️ **posted by `Oliver Cameron`**

-<blockquote>A practical guide to managing mobile and web app content without the deployment headache
+<blockquote>Your app store link goes everywhere — social posts, emails, creator bios, your website.
+But you have no idea which links actually drive…
 Continue reading on Medium »</blockquote>

 <h3>2.
-One App, 14 Teams: The Modular Architecture Behind the eDreams iOS App - <a href="https://medium.com/edreams-odigeo-tech/one-app-14-teams-the-modular-architecture-behind-the-edreams-ios-app-be9b96945327?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating AI Model in React Native using React Turbo Module (New Architecture) - <a href="https://medium.com/@kamanhangshrong/integrating-ai-model-in-react-native-using-react-turbo-module-new-architecture-d8227be35671?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ronan O Ciosoig`**
+✍️ **posted by `kaman Limbu`**

-<blockquote>How we designed an iOS codebase to scale with a growing engineering organization — and why we chose fewer, coarse-grained modules over a…
+<blockquote>What is Native Module?
-Continue reading on eDreams ODIGEO »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-React Native 0.85, C++ Music Queues, and Your New Silicon and Carbon Family - <a href="https://itnext.io/react-native-0-85-c-music-queues-and-your-new-silicon-and-carbon-family-48b357bfc2c5?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Are Small Language Models the Future of AI?
+And How to Use Them in Your Next Mobile App - <a href="https://medium.com/@mikolajlem/are-small-language-models-the-future-of-ai-and-how-to-use-them-in-your-next-mobile-app-dddfcf572a13?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The React Native Rewind`**
+✍️ **posted by `Mikołaj Lemański`**

-<blockquote>You’re reading The React Native Rewind #37.
+<blockquote>The Shift Toward On-Device Intelligence
-Continue reading on ITNEXT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Something exciting is happening at Mobterest Studio, and you’re invited. - <a href="https://mobterest.medium.com/something-exciting-is-happening-at-mobterest-studio-and-youre-invited-3b59504696fe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spent 3 Hours Debugging a Flutter Keychain Bug.
+Here’s the Guide I Wish Someone Had Handed Me. - <a href="https://medium.com/@himanshusharma_4140/i-spent-3-hours-debugging-a-flutter-keychain-bug-heres-the-guide-i-wish-someone-had-handed-me-3858232784f1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobterest Studio`**
+✍️ **posted by `Himanshu Sharma`**

-<blockquote>If you’ve been following my writing here, first, thank you.
+<blockquote>A practical playbook for actually seeing inside the iOS Keychain and Android Keystore — with real bugs, real tools, and the one habit that…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Made $1,200 With an AI App: My Step-by-Step Journey - <a href="https://levelup.gitconnected.com/how-i-made-1-200-with-an-ai-app-my-step-by-step-journey-ef32accb3109?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cost of Mobile App Development: A Complete 2026 Guide - <a href="https://medium.com/predict/cost-of-mobile-app-development-c878d8527da2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kerem Türközü`**
+✍️ **posted by `Megha Verma`**

-<blockquote>Discover the exact strategies and techniques I used to earn $1,200 using an AI application, including tips on maximizing your earnings and…
+<blockquote>In an era where smartphones dominate digital interaction, mobile apps have become a cornerstone of business success.
+Whether you’re a…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Predict »</blockquote>

 <h3>6.
-Building Resilient Mobile Apps: A Layered Testing Strategy for Long-Term Stability - <a href="https://engineering.gusto.com/building-resilient-mobile-apps-a-layered-testing-strategy-for-long-term-stability-d035c78bad31?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasenjit Sinha`**

-<blockquote>Mobile teams shipping on a weekly cadence need automated confidence that changes won’t break what’s already working.
-At Gusto, our iOS…
-Continue reading on Gusto Engineering »</blockquote>

-<h3>7.
-The $1.5M App With No UI: How One Developer Built a Tech Empire in a Hidden Market - <a href="https://medium.com/@amaancr7777/the-1-5m-app-with-no-ui-how-one-developer-built-a-tech-empire-in-a-hidden-market-3eb64b5b6321?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inspect and Mock Flutter HTTP Traffic in Real Time — Using VSCode Extension - <a href="https://herisulis.medium.com/inspect-and-mock-flutter-http-traffic-in-real-time-using-vscode-extension-711f46579098?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Amaan`**
+✍️ **posted by `heri sulistiyanto`**

-<blockquote>Most developers today are fighting over the exact same trending software ideas, completely unaware of the massive opportunities hiding in…
+<blockquote>When building a Flutter app, there comes a moment where you need to test how your app behaves when the server returns an error, an empty…
 Continue reading on Medium »</blockquote>

-<h3>8.
-7 Kotlin Delegates That Deleted 200 Lines From My Codebase - <a href="https://trricho.medium.com/7-kotlin-delegates-that-deleted-200-lines-from-my-codebase-483debfa6e1b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Sharma`**

-<blockquote>See the exact delegate for each boilerplate pattern — with before/after Kotlin code you can copy today.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-3S Game is a very popular Android game that is currently trending in Pakistan. - <a href="https://medium.com/@herrypoor786/3s-game-is-a-very-popular-android-game-that-is-currently-trending-in-pakistan-853a1c58f774?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling Jetpack Compose: 3 Non-Negotiable Rules for Enterprise UIs - <a href="https://medium.com/@luckyrajgurjar/scaling-jetpack-compose-3-non-negotiable-rules-for-enterprise-uis-674082e46b53?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Herrypoor`**
+✍️ **posted by `Lucky Raj Gurjar`**

-<blockquote>This game offers the excitement of real cash earning.
-However, it is not available on the Play Store, so you need to download its APK file.
+<blockquote>How to establish architectural boundaries that keep your Android codebase clean, performant, and scale-ready.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stream Filipino Action Movies Free with MovieBox APK Download - <a href="https://medium.com/@mon.yourfriendlyneighborhood/stream-filipino-action-movies-free-with-moviebox-apk-download-0fca31777fb2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bet 888 Game Download APK New Real Money App — TeenPatii Royal - <a href="https://medium.com/@teenpattiroyal990/bet-888-game-download-apk-new-real-money-app-teenpatii-royal-a224a6051f11?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mon`**
+✍️ **posted by `Teenpattiroyal`**

-<blockquote>Are you tired of paying for multiple streaming subscriptions just to watch your favorite films?
-For many Filipinos, finding a free…
+<blockquote>Bet 888 Game is a new entertainment platform designed for fun and simple earning opportunities.
+It allows users in Pakistan to enjoy…
 Continue reading on Medium »</blockquote>

 <h3>3.
-CrunchTechy is a technology platform focused on simplifying the digital world for everyday users. - <a href="https://medium.com/@crunchtechy/crunchtechy-new-tech-website-what-i-do-and-what-this-website-is-about-42f1a62e6a8f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+P8888 Game Download APK Latest Version For Android PK - <a href="https://medium.com/@pakapk835/p8888-game-download-apk-latest-version-for-android-pk-2f16d20e910d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Crunch Techy`**
+✍️ **posted by `Pakapk`**

-<blockquote>We cover a mix of AI tools, mobile apps, and the latest updates from major tech ecosystems like Apple, Android, and Google — explained in…
+<blockquote>P8888 Game is a trending entertainment platform in Pakistan today.
+It offers simple gameplay and multiple earning options for users.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Redefining the Future of Digital Payments: Building a High-Speed, Low-Cost, and Intelligent… - <a href="https://medium.com/@altafchikkode/redefining-the-future-of-digital-payments-building-a-high-speed-low-cost-and-intelligent-765a68861331?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fix Delta Executor Not Compatible with Your Device (2026 Guide) - <a href="https://deltaexecotr.medium.com/fix-delta-executor-not-compatible-with-your-device-2026-guide-a0d9effe2403?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Altafchikkode`**
+✍️ **posted by `Deltaexecotr`**

-<blockquote>By Altaf. |.
-TriPay LLC, Founder
+<blockquote>Tried installing Delta Executor and got the frustrating “App isn’t compatible with your device” error, you’re definitely not alone.
+This…
 Continue reading on Medium »</blockquote>

 <h3>5.
-PKR99 Game Download (Register, Login, withdraw) 2026 - <a href="https://medium.com/@andukhan606/pkr99-game-download-register-login-withdraw-2026-05cfb4434643?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried to Monitor an Android Phone Remotely Without Rooting.
+Here’s What Eyezy Showed Me. - <a href="https://medium.com/@srhhzsw7033/i-tried-to-monitor-an-android-phone-remotely-without-rooting-heres-what-eyezy-showed-me-baa239d8ee5f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apkbranch`**
+✍️ **posted by `Jovita Younger`**

-<blockquote>PKR99 Game is steadily building its reputation as a reliable real earning platform among users in Pakistan.
-As smartphone usage continues…
+<blockquote>Yes, you can monitor an Android phone remotely without rooting it, and Eyezy is one of the tools that makes this possible.
+My own…
 Continue reading on Medium »</blockquote>

-<h3>6.
-My Phone Battery Dropped from 20% to 0% — Here’s What Was Really Happening - <a href="https://medium.com/@syedshah41505/my-phone-battery-dropped-from-20-to-0-heres-what-was-really-happening-07fd5192ab83?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Shah | Phone Accessories Tested`**

-<blockquote>I still remember that moment.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Security Best Practices for iOS Apps: Protecting User Data - <a href="https://21zerixpm.medium.com/security-best-practices-for-ios-apps-protecting-user-data-6970b0e7eb3c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dubai and the iPhone: Examining the Gap Between Perception and Market Reality - <a href="https://medium.com/@japonicabambaataa/dubai-and-the-iphone-examining-the-gap-between-perception-and-market-reality-e84f409fbabb?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Mitsuaki Matsuoka (松岡光昭) aka Japonica Bambi`**

-<blockquote>Part 97 of 100 in the SwiftUI Zero to Expert Series
+<blockquote>Dubai, with its iconic skyscrapers and sophisticated urban landscape, often evokes the impression that the latest high-end iPhones are…
 Continue reading on Medium »</blockquote>

 <h3>2.
-One App, 14 Teams: The Modular Architecture Behind the eDreams iOS App - <a href="https://medium.com/edreams-odigeo-tech/one-app-14-teams-the-modular-architecture-behind-the-edreams-ios-app-be9b96945327?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Performance Profiling for iOS Apps: Optimization Mastery - <a href="https://medium.com/codetodeploy/performance-profiling-for-ios-apps-optimization-mastery-da6bd1f67f4a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ronan O Ciosoig`**
+✍️ **posted by `Jerry PM`**

-<blockquote>How we designed an iOS codebase to scale with a growing engineering organization — and why we chose fewer, coarse-grained modules over a…
+<blockquote>Part 98 of 100 in the SwiftUI Zero to Expert Series
-Continue reading on eDreams ODIGEO »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>3.
-Checkpoint da Série: o que já funciona, o que quebrou e para onde vamos (Parte 4.5) - <a href="https://crdornelles.medium.com/checkpoint-da-s%C3%A9rie-o-que-j%C3%A1-funciona-o-que-quebrou-e-para-onde-vamos-parte-4-5-0eb2933b5198?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shorebird in Flutter: The Complete Guide to Over-The-Air Code Updates - <a href="https://medium.com/@bensaltana10/shorebird-in-flutter-the-complete-guide-to-over-the-air-code-updates-c0937faf2330?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Dornelles`**
+✍️ **posted by `Bensaltana hassan`**

-<blockquote>Quatro posts, três plataformas, um bug encontrado em produção.
+<blockquote>Your users have a bug.
+The fix is two lines of Dart.
+You shouldn’t have to wait three days.
 Continue reading on Medium »</blockquote>

-<h3>4. defaultIsolation(MainActor): Fewer Warnings, New Blind Spots - <a href="https://medium.com/@tomasz.kubiak.dev/defaultisolation-mainactor-fewer-warnings-new-blind-spots-75d37c03c56f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+An iOS Engineer tweaking BLE Hardware for the First Time: The Story of a Missing Descriptor - <a href="https://medium.com/@shushka.ivan/an-ios-engineer-tweaking-ble-hardware-for-the-first-time-the-story-of-a-missing-descriptor-ee72dcbe9dac?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tomasz Kubiak`**
+✍️ **posted by `Ivan Shushka`**

-<blockquote>Compiler silence is not a performance guarantee.
-Here is what defaultIsolation(MainActor) hides on your scroll path.
+<blockquote>I want to share some past experience in my career while helping on a small Kickstarter project — a smart scale with Wi-Fi and BLE on board.
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Modern Guide to Swift Package Manager (SPM) in 2026 - <a href="https://medium.com/@jasminekaur6677/the-modern-guide-to-swift-package-manager-spm-in-2026-97591ad114bb?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. iPhone Storage Full With System Data?
+Here’s How to Fix it Fast. - <a href="https://medium.com/macoclock/iphone-storage-full-with-system-data-heres-how-to-fix-it-fast-228a426e7f0b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jasminekaur`**
+✍️ **posted by `Rotten Apple`**

-<blockquote>How I Recently Shifted from CocoaPods to SPM
+<blockquote>A very short, step-by-step guide to clearing hidden storage on your iPhone and iPad.
-Continue reading on Medium »</blockquote>
+Continue reading on Mac O’Clock »</blockquote>

 <h3>6.
-Your App Is Invisible.
-And No, More Downloads Won’t Fix That. - <a href="https://medium.com/@workrumaisa/your-app-is-invisible-and-no-more-downloads-wont-fix-that-1e83affd919a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Rebuilt My Golf App in Two Weekends and Hit 200 Downloads - <a href="https://medium.com/@patilpraneethk/my-golf-app-took-20-days-to-build-ccbc45e20762?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Workrumaisa`**

-<blockquote>ASO is the strategy your competitors are quietly using while you’re busy running ads.
-Here’s what it actually is — and why you’re already…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Google Play vs App Store: Screenshot Requirements Compared - <a href="https://medium.com/@alperenguntekin/google-play-vs-app-store-screenshot-requirements-compared-81d0c72b949f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alperen Güntekin`**

-<blockquote>If your app is available on both iOS and Android, you need to manage two completely different sets of screenshot requirements.
-While the…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Apple Tuesday — Apple’s Unusual, Ecosystem‑Wide Security Move - <a href="https://medium.com/@sales_95837/apple-tuesday-apples-unusual-ecosystem-wide-security-move-256f66dfbbfb?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jean-Claude Moritz`**
+✍️ **posted by `Praneeth K Patil`**

-<blockquote>Apple took an extraordinary step this week: expanding the iOS 18.7.7 security update to a far wider range of older iPhones and iPads to…
+<blockquote>Version 1 took 20 days with copy-paste prompts.
+Version 2 took two weekends with Claude as a coworker.
 Continue reading on Medium »</blockquote>